Create an Effective Study Space Quickly and Inexpensively

 Nevertheless, I wrote trees worth of papers, studied for countless tests, and completed two Masters degrees on this desk.
 I managed to create a study space that worked for me, in a small space and on a tight budget.
 (Spoiler alert – new teachers don’t make a lot of money.)
 By getting creative, you can, too.

-A study space is a necessity, a place where you can work in peace and quiet.
-That quiet allows your brain to focus on your studying.
+An effective study space is a necessity, a place where you or your teen can work in peace and quiet.
+That quiet allows the brain to focus on studying.
 Study spaces don’t have to be elaborate or expensive.
 You really only require a few things:

 A private or semi-private space.

 Trying to read a textbook in low light is almost impossible.
-Low lighting also tends to lead to naps.
-Even if the space has no natural light (think basement or closet), bring in some lights!
+Low lighting also leads to naps.
+Even if the space has no natural light (think basement or closet), bring in some lamps!
 A girl (or boy or gender neutral person) needs to see.

 Your space should be comfortable, but not comfortable.
 (There is a scene in Breaking Bad when Walter is about to meet Saul Goodman, his corrupt ambulance-chasing lawyer, for the first time.
 Jesse, Walter’s partner-in-crime brings Walt to see Saul.
 Walter asks, “Why would I want a bad lawyer?”
 Jesse responds, “You don’t want a bad lawyer.
 You want a bad lawyer.”
 I totally thought of that when writing the previous sentence!)